VForWaTer/tool_moving_dispersion/README.md

 ```
 The example above will create a temporary file structure to be mounted into the container and then create a `.tar.gz` on termination of all
 inputs, outputs, specifications and some metadata, including the image sha256 used to create the output in the current working directory.

-## What about real tools, no foobar?

-Yeah.

-1. change the `tool.yml` to describe your actual tool
-2. add any `pip install` or `apt-get install` needed to the dockerfile
-3. add additional source code to `/src`
-4. change the `run.py` to consume parameters and data from `/in` and useful output in `out`
-5. build, run, rock!